 North American River Otters in the Dallas/Fort Worth Metroplex

 It may be something of a surprise to learn that we have a population of North American River Otters living among us right here in the Dallas/Fort Worth area.
-If that bit of information is not news, there might still be room for surprise when you discover just how common otters appear to be in the metroplex.
+If that bit of information is not news, there might still be room for surprise when you discover just how common otters appear to be throughout the metroplex.
 And if that isn’t enough, maybe I can get you by sharing more about the unexpected urban habitats where River Otters have been found around DFW.

 Consider this distribution map from Wikipedia.
 As you can see, it suggests that River Otters do not even range into the Dallas/Fort Worth area.
 Fortunately, River Otters cannot read range maps!